 The requirements for sand extraction and vessel tracking report.

-The requirements and methodology for underwater noise monitoring to measure the underwater noise soundscape change resulting from sand extraction activities.
+The methodology for underwater noise monitoring to measure the underwater noise soundscape change resulting from sand extraction activities in accordance with Condition [17].

 The EMMP must be reviewed at least at year three, year five and then every five years by the Consent Holder.
-The reviewed EMMP is to be submitted to the Council for certification in accordance with Condition 13.
+The reviewed EMMP must be submitted to the Council for certification in accordance with Condition 13.

 Advice Note: